-It hasn’t even been launched yet, but the Sinnis Terrain T380 may well be the best value adventure bike ever made.
+It hasn’t even been launched yet, but pre-orders are open and we think the Sinnis Terrain T380 may well be one of the best value adventure bikes around.

 Back in 2017, the smaller 125cc Sinnis Terrain made a big impression on us here at ABR.
 We spent a couple of months riding it on the B-roads and green lanes of the Cotswolds and thoroughly enjoyed every minute on the lightweight, affordable machine.

-Sinnis tells us the Terrain’s 380cc liquid-cooled, parallel twin engine will knock out 36.5bhp which means it should be happy cruising at motorway speeds.
-It features a 19-inch front and 17-inch rear wheel, a six-speed gear box, double floating front disc brakes, ABS, and a fully digital dash including two power sockets.
+Sinnis tell us the Terrain’s 380cc liquid-cooled, parallel twin engine will knock out 36.5bhp with a top speed around 86mph, which means it should be happy cruising at motorway speeds.
+It features a cast aluminium 19-inch front and 17-inch rear wheel, a six-speed gear box, double floating front disc brakes, ABS, and a fully digital dash including two power sockets.
 It also boasts preload adjustable front and rear suspension.

 The Terrain T380 will be A2 compliant making it a compelling option for newer riders, as well as more experienced bikers looking to downsize to a more manageable machine.

 Ready for adventure

 First impressions are already good.
 It’s a desirable-looking adventure bike that could be used for touring and be ridden off road.
 Features like the large touring screen, aluminium luggage as an optional extra, and substantial-looking crash bars make us think Sinnis is serious about challenging more established rivals in the small adventure bike market.